 Put opening a Halifax Student Current Account at the top of your uni to-do list.

 Available if you’re aged 18 or over, and on a degree course or equivalent full time education.

 What do I get with a Student Current Account?

-- An interest-free arranged overdraft up to £1,500 for the length of your course.
-Plus an extra year after you graduate, up to a maximum of 6 years in total.
+- An interest-free arranged overdraft up to £1,500 for the length of your course plus 3 years after you graduate.
 (Overdrafts are repayable on demand and subject to status)

 - Earn up to 15% cashback when you spend using your debit card.
 Just register for Online Banking and activate Cashback Extras.
 Merchant offers and cashback amounts vary

 - Save the Change® - round up your card payments and put the change in your Halifax savings account

 - A contactless Visa debit card

 - No monthly fee for maintaining the account